-Rephrased like this, the problem may be solved using rewriting techniques such as unification, itself based on completion or variant computation [30], [48].
+Rephrased like this, the problem may be solved using rewriting techniques such as unification, itself based on completion or variant computation [32], [51].
 However, the equational theory E would need to contain equations reflecting the algebraic properties of XOR which are typically problematic for these techniques.
 In fact, PROVERIF and DEEPSEC do not support XOR, and TAMARIN only provides limited support for it.
 Supporting primitives with rich algebraic properties (e.g., blind signatures, exponentiation, XOR) is probably the main challenge that these tools are currently facing.

-An obvious limitation of the symbolic model is that it can only be used to find logical flaws in protocols, e.g. man-inthe-middle [44] or reflection attacks [15].
+An obvious limitation of the symbolic model is that it can only be used to find logical flaws in protocols, e.g. man-inthe-middle [47] or reflection attacks [15].
 Indeed, security in the symbolic model is weaker than the cryptographer's standard security notion, based on a computational model where adversaries are arbitrary probabilistic polynomial-time (PTIME) Turing machines.
-As an illustration, nonces are modelled in the computational model as long bitstrings that are drawn uniformly at random.
-Two nonces correspond to the same probability distribution, and are thus indistinguishable, but the probability that two distinct nonces take the same value is negligible.
-The attacker may guess a bit of a nonce but has a negligible probability of guessing the whole nonce.
-In the symbolic model, distinct names are indistinguishable and are not equal modulo E, but the partial guessing of a nonce cannot be modelled: a name is either known or unknown to the attacker.
-Significant research efforts have been done to get the best of both worlds through the development of computational soundness results, but unfortunately they only apply under strong hypotheses, and have modularity issues [3], [33], [34].
+As an illustration, nonces are modelled in the computational model as long bitstrings that

-The research leading to these results has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 714955-POPSTAR), and from the French National Research Agency (ANR) under the project TECAP.
+We would like to thank Bruno Blanchet and Benjamin Grégoire for their interactions and helpful guidance for using CRYPTOVERIF and EASYCRYPT.
+The research leading to these results has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 714955-POPSTAR), as well as from the French National Research Agency (ANR) under the project TECAP.